Ashton Kutcher’s Ex-Girlfriend Allegedly Had ‘Consensual Sex’ With Another Man The Night She Was Murdered

 — Daily Mail US (@DailyMail) May 2, 2019

-Nardoni further elaborated his defense by stating that there was no evidence of forced entry into Ellerin’s apartment, meaning she either knew her killer and let them in or the killer had a key.
-He added that without DNA evidence from Gargiulo, it can’t be proven that he killed Ellerin.
+Nardoni further detailed his defense by stating that there was no evidence of forced entry into Ellerin’s apartment, meaning that she either knew her killer and let them in — or that the killer had a key.
+Nardoni added that without DNA evidence from Gargiulo, it can’t be proven that he killed Ellerin.

-“There are no fingerprints identifiable to Mr Gargiulo.
-From the body of Ashley Ellerin, there is no DNA identifiable to Mr Gargiulo.”
+“There are no fingerprints identifiable to Mr. Gargiulo.
+From the body of Ashley Ellerin, there is no DNA identifiable to Mr. Gargiulo.”

-In addition to not having left DNA evidence at the crime scene in 2001, Nardoni claims that there was no DNA evidence left after the murder of Maria Bruno in 2005.
+In addition to not having left DNA evidence at the crime scene in 2001, Nardoni claims that there was no DNA evidence left after the murder of Maria Bruno in 2005, either.

 “There is no DNA from the body of Maria Bruno that is identifiable with Michael Gargiulo.
 There is no DNA from the window (where the killer entered the apartment), there are no fingerprints from the window.”

-The last point Nardoni made to discredit the prosecution’s argument was that after Gargiulo was arrested in 2008, following the attempted murder of Michelle Murphy, he was unknowingly put in a cell with two undercover agents who sought to get Gargiulo to confess to the murders.
-During the 42-hour “interrogation,” Gargiulo allegedly did not confess.
+The last point Nardoni made in his attempt to discredit the prosecution’s argument was that after Gargiulo was arrested in 2008 — following the attempted murder of Michelle Murphy — he was unknowingly put in a cell with two undercover agents.
+These agents allegedly sought to get Gargiulo to confess to the murders.
+During the 42-hour “interrogation,” Gargiulo reportedly did not confess.

-The prosecution holds that Gargiulo targeted and stalked each of his victims and was a neighbor of the women he is accused of killing.
+The prosecution holds that Gargiulo targeted and stalked each of his victims, and was a neighbor to the women he is accused of killing.

 For both counts of murder, Gargiulo is facing the death penalty, although he is pleading innocent to both charges.